-About running the fire drill
+Running the fire drill

 When running the fire drill, the wizard brings the HTCSnap or SRDFSnap agent online.
 The HTCSnap or SRDFSnap agent manage the replication and mirroring functionality according to the attribute settings.
-The Snap agents take a consistent snapshot of the replicating data using the snapshot or mirroring technology provided by the array vendor.
+The Snap agents take a consistent snapshot of the replicating data using the mirroring technology provided by the array vendor.
 The Snap agents also import the disk group present on the snapshot devices with a different name.